lfit/releng-global-jjb/docs/jjb/lf-ci-jobs.rst

     :git-url: URL clone project from. (default: $GIT_URL/$PROJECT)
     :openstack-cloud: OS_CLOUD setting to pass to openstack client.
         (default: vex)
-    :openstack-image-cleanup: Whether or not to run the image cleanup script.
+    :openstack-image-cleanup: Set ``true`` to run the image cleanup script.
         (default: true)
     :openstack-image-cleanup-age: Age in days of image before marking it for removal. (default: 30)
-    :openstack-image-protect: Whether or not to run the image protect script.
+    :openstack-image-protect: Set ``true`` to run the image protect script.
         (default: true)
-    :openstack-server-cleanup: Whether or not to run the server cleanup script.
+    :openstack-server-cleanup: Set ``true`` to run the server cleanup script.
         (default: true)
-    :openstack-stack-cleanup: Whether or not to run the stack cleanup script.
+    :openstack-stack-cleanup: Set ``true`` to run the stack cleanup script.
         (default: true)
-    :openstack-volume-cleanup: Whether or not to run the volume cleanup script.
+    :openstack-volume-cleanup: Set ``true`` to run the volume cleanup script.
         (default: true)
-    :stream: Keyword that can be used to represent a release code-name.
+    :stream: Keyword that represents a release code-name.
         Often the same as the branch. (default: master)
     :submodule-recursive: Whether to checkout submodules recursively.
         (default: true)